Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Suite Princess Beach Resort

-The rooms are modern and bright, with lots of nice touches such as plants, snug chairs, cushions, colourful bedding and more.
+The rooms are modern and comfortable, with lots of nice touches such as plants, snug chairs, cushions, colourful bedding and more.
 All are air-conditioned, have a minibar, a private seating area, and a patio with glass doors that let in a welcome ocean breeze.

 Click here for the latest prices.